m-rzb/screen-recorder-for-steamdeck/README.md

 # Simple Screen Recorder for Steam Deck
-Screen recorder for Steam deck, using a basic, quick and dirty script around the Recapture Plugin from Crankshaft project.
+Screen Recorder for Steam deck, using a simple script around the Recapture Plugin from Crankshaft project.

 Using [Avery's Recapture binary and libs](https://git.sr.ht/~avery/recapture)

 Big thanks to the Crankshaft project!

+**Note:** Installing Crankshaft is not required.

 **Note:** The script will download the Recapture binary and the libraries from Avery's Recapture archive.
 In addition, for screen recording to work in Desktop Mode the libgstximagesrc.so will be downloaded from the steamos extra repo.
 I do not maintain those repos and libraries!
 If the URLs to those repos change or the archives are removed, the script will not function.